txts/txts.github.io/softeng/_posts/2014-11-06-Twenty-Things.md

 layout: default
 ---

+## Todo

+### testing

+All that v&v lists of when to do what?

+white box, black box, formal

+bathtub, releiability. btw, software does wear out

 ## What is different here

 Much of the docu of SE in textbooks comes from BigProjects, typically Dod, large lumbering projects where the money (large amounts) goes in one end and some liner process is applied with deliverables that are well-timed, well-spaced, and that is done ahead of time.